 - Network of dietitians working in the field of paediatrics

-- 20 hours Continuing Professional Development (CPD) per module.
+- up to 18 hours Continuing Professional Development (CPD) per module.
 APDs can enter this under ‘Professional Education’ when course content aligns with APD learning goals (and remember to tick the ‘Professional Competence’ box in your CPD entry as well if the course has developed your skills, knowledge and expertise related to your area of practice – and that’s our goal!)

 - A Certificate of Attendance, or Professional Certificate for Dietitians attending Paediatric Nutrition for Disease and Introduction to Advanced Paediatric Nutrition Areas.
 In order to attain the relevant certificate, participants need to complete both the pre and post course work and online assessments, in addition to attending the full schedule for the module.
 Assessments are in the form of multiple-choice quizzes.

 - Other Health Professionals – please contact your relevant association to determine if this course meets your professional development recognition requirements.